Transforming Employee Experience with AI: Personalization and Engagement

 AI in HR is gaining traction and is already being utilized by organizations around the world to alter people's experiences.

-Although it is evident that this technology is susceptible to prejudice and does not yet have the potential to do the work of a person, it may allow HR teams to become the beating heart of their organizations by proactively caring for their employees more cost-effectively and efficiently.
+Although it is evident that this technology is susceptible to prejudice and does not yet have the potential to do the work of a person, it may allow HR teams to become the beating heart of their organizations by proactively caring for their employees in a more cost-effective and efficient manner.

 AI will provide the much-needed potency that leaders require to build a better future of work, from personalized well-being to coaching that helps every individual attain their potential.